Mastering Arabic: Your Essential Guide to Language Learning

 2. Use Flashcards for Vocabulary

-Flashcards are a fantastic way to memorize vocabulary.
+Flashcards are a fantastic way to memorise vocabulary.
 Create cards with the Arabic word on one side and its meaning on the other.
 Consider using apps like Anki for digital flashcards, which allow you to review on the go.
-Studies show that spaced repetition, which many flashcard apps utilize, can improve retention rates by over 50%.
+Studies show that spaced repetition, which many flashcard apps utilise, can improve retention rates by over 50%.
+This method is particularly effective for visual learners.

 3. Practice Speaking Regularly